Earth Woman

 I'm curious about the reactions ordinary people have to being trapped in extraordinary situations.
 Events that, although not catastrophic, register beyond the scope of our experiences, and our basic grasp of the social contract.It's probably safe to predict that when met with the unexpected, people automatically default to a right or left brain response –...
 Continue Reading →

-Of Faith and Lavender Gods
+Of Faith and God

 Nomadland Could Use A Little Minari